Solved - iCloud Sync, Loading, Connection Issues on Mac

 1. Enter Apple ID into the search box of System Settings and click it in the search results below to open Apple ID.

-2. Scroll down the Apple ID window to click Sign Out at the lower left corner.
+2. Scroll down the Apple ID window to click Sign Out in the lower left corner.

 sign out Apple ID on Mac